khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 ## Elasticache
 ![](https://docs.aws.amazon.com/AmazonElastiCache/latest/mem-ug/images/ElastiCache-Caching.png)

+- Amazon ElastiCache is an ideal front-end for data stores such as Amazon RDS, providing a high-performance middle tier for applications with extremely high request rates and/or low latency requirements.
+The best part of caching is that it’s minimally invasive to implement and by doing so, your application performance regarding both scale and speed is dramatically improved.

 - Amazon ElastiCache allows you to run in-memory data stores in the AWS cloud.
 Amazon ElastiCache is a popular choice for real-time use cases like Caching, Session Stores, Gaming, Geospatial Services, Real-Time Analytics, and Queuing.